caktus/django-opendebates/README.md

     ```docker-compose run web python manage.py createsuperuser``` (answer prompts to create superuser)

+    Note, that any user created in the shell (or the admin) will not have a `Voter`
+    object associated with it, so it won't function properly on the frontend until
+    a `Voter` is created for it, which can be done through the admin.

 * Visit http://localhost:8000/admin/ and log in as the new superuser
 * Create a new Debate and note its prefix
+* Create a `Voter` object (at the /admin/opendebates/voter/ URL) for the superuser
+you just created for yourself
 * Visit http://localhost:8000/<prefix of the debate you just created>/
 * When ready to shut the server down,